gardener/autoscaler/.github/ISSUE_TEMPLATE/sync_request.md

 name: Upstream Autoscaler Sync
 about: Sync with Upstream Autoscaler
 labels: kind/enhancement
-title: Issue for - Sync with Upstream v1.2x
+title: Issue for - Sync with Upstream v1.x.y
 ---

 ## What would you like to be added
-Gardener autoscaler should be synced with respecrtive [Kubernetes Autoscaler 1.x.y Release](https://github.com/kubernetes/autoscaler/releases/)
+Gardener autoscaler should be synced with respective [Kubernetes Autoscaler 1.x.y Release](https://github.com/kubernetes/autoscaler/releases/)

 ## Why is this needed